 Dr Christopher Crosbie

 Christopher Crosbie specializes in Shakespeare and other dramatists of the English Renaissance.
 Particularly interested in the ways in which classical and early modern philosophies find expression on the popular stage, Dr. Crosbie has published articles on Shakespeare and his contemporaries in journals such as Shakespeare Quarterly, English Literary Renaissance, Renaissance Papers, Renascence, and Arthuriana.
 He has received the Martin Stevens Award for Best New Essay in Early Drama Studies from the Medieval and Renaissance Drama Society (2015) and the J. Leeds Barroll Dissertation Prize from the Shakespeare Association of America (2008).
-His first book, Revenge Tragedy and Classical Philosophy on the Early Modern Stage, is forthcoming with Edinburgh University Press.
+His first book, Revenge Tragedy and Classical Philosophy on the Early Modern Stage, was published by Edinburgh University Press in 2019.

 An avid theatergoer, Dr. Crosbie focuses his classes in equal measure on the philosophical contexts and performative possibilities of early modern drama.

-Revenge Tragedy and Classical Philosophy on the Early Modern Stage (Edinburgh: Edinburgh University Press, forthcoming).
+Revenge Tragedy and Classical Philosophy on the Early Modern Stage (Edinburgh: Edinburgh University Press, 2019).

 "Shakespeare, Intention, and the Ethical Force of the Involuntary," The Routledge Companion to Shakespeare and Philosophy, ed.
-Craig Bourne and Emily Caddick Bourne (New York: Routledge, forthcoming).
+Craig Bourne and Emily Caddick Bourne (New York: Routledge, 2018).

 "Refashioning Fable through the Baconian Essay: De sapientia veterum and Mythologies of the Early Modern Natural Philosopher," The Essay: Forms and Transformations, ed.
 Dorothea Flothow, Sabine Coelsch-Foisner, and Markus Oppolzer (Heidelberg: Universitatsverlag Winter, 2017).